-To receive specialization in marriage counseling a member must complete 700 pages of reading from the following approved books:
+To receive specialization in reconciliation counseling a member must complete 700 pages of reading from the following approved books:

 The second phase of specialization training will provide an opportunity for ACBC Certified Counselors to demonstrate their understanding of subject matter through an objective question exam and a written exam that contains case studies.

 In order to be cleared for the Examination Phase, you will need to log into your ACBC account and enter the Specialization Dashboard.
 Once in the dashboard, you can apply for specialization exam access.